Jimmy Gopperth: Europe

 In 2009, only a season after joining the Blues, Gopperth joined Newcastle Falcons on a three-year deal, replacing World Cup winner Jonny Wilkinson.
 In his first season, Gopperth made 22 appearances, scoring two tries and a total haul of 219 points, making him the league's top scorer.
 Gopperth, made an appearance for Newcastle Falcons in the Anglo-Welsh Cup, not scoring any points.
 Gopperth also ended the season as the top points scorer in the Amlin Challenge Cup, scoring 74 points in seven appearances.

 In the 2010/2011 season, Gopperth again finished top scorer in the Premiership.

 In March 2013, Gopperth was linked with a move to Leinster to compete with Ian Madigan for the starting number ten position being vacated by Johnny Sexton's proposed move to Racing Metro in France.
 On 29 March 2013, Leinster confirmed that Gopperth had signed for the Irish province.

 In January 2015, Gopperth signed for Wasps.

 During the 2016/17 season Gopperth won several awards, including three player of the year awards.
 He was named the Aviva Premiership player of the year, RPA Players' player of the year and Wasps' player of the year.
 He also won the golden boot for his 292 points scored during the same season, 102 points more than the next highest scorer, along with being named in the Premiership Dream Team, and winning the Citizen Try of the try Season award for his try against Northampton Saints in round four.
 At 33 years 333 days, he also became the oldest try scorer in a Premiership final.

 It was announced on 2 February 2022 that Gopperth would be leaving Wasps at the end of the season.
 Although Wasps' head coach, Lee Blackett, stated that month that Gopperth would be joining Leicester Tigers, Tigers did not confirm his signing until three months later, on 12 May.
 On 5 May 2023 Gopperth was confirmed as leaving Leicester after a single season.

 Gopperth played for French D2 rugby side Provence Rugby from 2023 to 2025 in many cases playing 80 min games.
+His contract was not renewed at the end of the 2025 season.

+In November 2025, Gopperth announced his retirement.